Coffey Anderson: Country Ever After

 On 6 November 2020, Netflix premiered Anderson's reality TV sitcom Country Ever After, costarring his wife Criscilla Crossland, their three children and his father, Stanley Anderson.
 The series was planned to be called Country-Ish but was changed to the present one on launch.
 The series' first season followed Anderson's independent country music career, Criscilla's battle with stage 3 colon cancer and return to professional dancing, and explored how they mix both with family and their shared faith.
 The series was produced by Touched by an Angel star Roma Downey.

 Appearances in other media

 In February 2013, Taco Bell used a Spanish version of Lionel Richie's "Hello", sung by Anderson, in the restaurant chain's Cool Ranch Doritos Locos Tacos commercial.

 In 2016, Anderson recorded an instructional video titled "Stop the Violence Safety Video for When You Get Pulled Over by the Police".

 Personal life

 Anderson met hip-hop dancer Criscilla Crossland at a church in 2008 and they got married on February 14, 2009.
 The couple has three children; a son and two daughters.
 Anderson has another daughter from a previous marriage.

+Coffey announced on his Instagram page that he and Criscilla Crossland were divorcing.

 He is involved in charity, partnering with the Military Warriors Support Foundation based in San Antonio, Texas.